Skip to main content

 }

-In the next steps, we won't show the polling code, but you can repeat the same pattern for each task.
+The next steps won't show the polling code, but you can repeat the same pattern for each task.

 Declustering

-Next, we'll make declustering weights with the declustering task.
-The break-ties task gave us a geoscience object reference to the pointset attribute it created, and we can pop that straight into the declustering request.
+Next, you'll make declustering weights with the declustering task.
+The break-ties task gave you a geoscience object reference to the pointset attribute it created, and you can pop that straight into the declustering request.

 execution_response = requests.post(